jeancmaia/mcglm/paper.md

 repository for Python libraries, are [https://github.com/jeancmaia/mcglm](https://github.com/jeancmaia/mcglm) and [https://pypi.org/project/mcglm/](https://pypi.org/project/mcglm/).
-The library mcglm can easily be installed using the library pip.
+The library mcglm can easily be installed using the library `pip`.

 The `mcglm` library is based on popular libraries of scientific Python
-programming: `NumPy` [@harris2020array] and `scipy` [@2020SciPy-NMeth].
+programming: `NumPy` [@harris2020array] and `SciPy` [@2020SciPy-NMeth].
 We inherit `statsmodels`'s interface and deliver a code library akin to their standards API.
-Object-oriented programming is another cornerstone for the library `mcglm`; the SOLID principles [@Madasu:2015] helped to create a readable and extensible code base.
+Object-oriented programming is another cornerstone for the library `mcglm`; the SOLID principles [@10.3844/jcssp.2021.624.638] helped to create a readable and extensible code base.
 The UML diagram
 \autoref{fig:umlcode} presents the `mcglm` library architecture.

 The implementation `mcglm` lies in six classes: `MCGLM`, `MCGLMMean`, `MCGLMVariance`, `MCGLMCAttributes`, `MCGLMParameters` and `MCGLMResults`.
-Each class has its scope and responsibilities.For in-depth details, access our documentation at [https://mcglm.readthedocs.io](https://mcglm.readthedocs.io).
+Each class has its scope and responsibilities.
+For in-depth details, access our documentation at [https://mcglm.readthedocs.io](https://mcglm.readthedocs.io).

 We adopted the `statsmodels` standards of attribute names; the endog argument is a vector, or a matrix, with the realizations of the response variable; the